mvolkmann/blog/src/swift-ui.md

 The app is not automatically updates when code changes are saved.
 The triangle must be clicked again to repeat the whole build/load/start process.

+There are rendering issues with the "iPhone 12 mini" simulator, so choose a different device for now.

 ## Apple Human Interface Guidelines (HIG)

 Apple documents guidelines for building user interfaces at {% aTargetBlank